Calling all dieters!

 It may sound counter-intuitive but it’s true, calorie intake isn’t everything.

-Although it is required to have a calorie deficit in order to be successful with any weight loss goal but it’s more than just counting.
+Although it is required to have a calorie deficit in order to be successful with any weight loss goal it’s more than just counting.

 Choosing high-quality foods along with paying attention to portion sizes and adding in exercise can help you meet your goals without breaking out the calculator.